Newbourne/dimples-calculator/README.md

 Start Date: Winter 2014

+### Algorithm
+The algorithm used to generate the problem takes in a few parameters and builds a tree which we then traverse and build the string for the problem.
+Instead of parsing the string problem to find the solution we traverse the tree once more and recursively determine the solution.
+The tree is beneficial because it can provide a visual representation of how to solve the problem.
+For the moment we are capturing the problem and the solution, but later we could capture the tree structure and represent that in HTML.

 ### Cloud 9 - Ubuntu 14 Server - Workspace
 - Setup Cloud 9 provided SSH key (/.ssh/authorized_keys)
 - Install NVM and latest version of Node.JS